National Archives of Australia: Collections

-The National Archives of Australia's collection of 40 million items covers records pertaining to the government of Australia, including Federation, Governors-General, Prime Ministers, Cabinet and Ministers.
+The National Archives of Australia's collection of 45 million items covers records pertaining to the government of Australia, including Federation, Governors-General, Prime Ministers, Cabinet and Ministers since 1901.

-Among the most popular with the public are defence service and immigration records which often contain valuable family history.

-The Archives' repositories are not open to the public but items can be requested for digitisation or for viewing in reading rooms.
-Most records over 26 years old (gradually reducing to 20 years) are released for public access on request.
-However some have certain information exempted from access.
-These exemptions may include documents relating to defence and security and sensitive personal information.
+Although part of the collection is not open to the public for consultation, the Archives Act 1983 establishes a right of public access to the ‘open records’ of the Commonwealth administration, i.e. records that are 20 years old or more.
+The Act also allows certain categories of researchers special access to Commonwealth records that are not available to the public.

 Cabinet notebooks have a longer closed period, gradually decreasing from 50 to 30 years by 2021.
 Access to items of cultural sensitivity to Indigenous Australians may also be restricted.

 There are several notable collections held by the National Archives of Australia, including: